tmoens/zebrafish-facility-manager/Deployment.md

 ```bash
 sudo apt install nodejs npm
 ```
-I noticed that the default node and npm a fresh Debian 10 machine were a bit behind the times and I had to upgrade them.
+I noticed that the default node and npm on a fresh Debian 10 machine were a bit behind the times and I had to upgrade them.

 ### MariaDB